 Areas of Brain Stem Cell Research

 Our research in stem cells is focused on a number of different areas.

 Researchers at Mount Sinai have obtained skin cells from patients with schizophrenia and from healthy controls.
 Then, they have turned the skin cells into neurons and compared them.
 Our goal is to observe what is going wrong in neurons from schizophrenia patients, in order to understand why it is happening and discover how to prevent it.
 We have learned that in many ways, the brain cells from schizophrenia patients are the same as those from healthy controls.
 But in a few important ways, they are different; for example, they don’t connect to each other as well.
 Our goal is to use a near limitless supply of live human neurons affected by schizophrenia to screen thousands of drugs, hoping to find one that improves the connections between schizophrenic brain cells.
 The hope is that this type of drug might help patients too.

 Mutations in critical genes, including APP, PSEN and APOE, substantially increase the risk of Alzheimer’s disease.
-Likewise, mutations in several genes are known to cause Parkinson’s disease.
-Mount Sinai researchers are collecting skin samples from patients with these Alzheimer’s or Parkinson’s disease-associated mutations, in order to study, in live human neurons, astrocytes and microglia, exactly how these mutations contribute to neuronal death, and how it can be prevented.
+Likewise, mutations in several genes, including GBA and LRRK2 are known to increase the risk or cause the development of Parkinson’s disease.
+Mount Sinai researchers are collecting skin samples from patients with these Alzheimer’s or Parkinson’s disease-associated mutations.
+They are also using CRISPR technology to repair or introduce disease mutations, in order to study, in live human neurons, astrocytes and microglia, exactly how these mutations contribute to neuronal death, and how it can be prevented.

-Research teams at Mount Sinai are tackling brain tumors by studying their molecular and cellular components and developing novel strategies to effectively deliver anti-cancer agents to the tumor site.
+Research teams at Mount Sinai are tackling brain tumors by studying their molecular and cellular components and developing novel strategies to effectively deliver anti-cancer agents to the tumor site, possibly leading to a cure.
 Learn more about brain tumor research at The Friedman Brain Institute.